Skip to content

 ...

 Good example of validator using tasks is files_transfer_ownership validator factory.
 It can be added to metadata schema as files_transfer_ownership(owner_type, name_of_id_field).
 For example, if you are adding this validator to resource, call it as files_transfer_ownership("resource", "id").
 The second argument is the name of the ID field.
-As in most cases it's id, you can omit the second argument:
+As in most cases it's id, you can omit it and rely on the default value:

 • organization: files_transfer_ownership("organization")